theupdateframework/taps/tap7.md

  - use subprocess to call an external binary to run a non-Python Updater.
  - move metadata or target files into the directory structure an Updater implementation expects.
- - if, e.g., the Updater doesn't have a notion of a filesystem, the Wrapper may need to read the files the Tester provides and distribute data to the Updater in the manner the Updater expects.
+ - if, e.g., the Updater doesn't have a notion of a filesystem, read the files the Tester provides and distribute data to the Updater in the manner the Updater expects.
- - translate metadata from the format the Tester provides into the custom format the Updater expects, potentially re-signing metadata if the Updater will expect signatures over a different format.
+ - if the Updater uses a different metadata format, translate metadata from the format the Tester provides into the format the Updater expects.
+ - if the Updater requires signatures to be over a different format, re-sign metadata after translating it.
  - bridge different communication models - for example, if the Updater's communication model involves server push vs client pull, or if there will need to be asynchronous events to wait for and collect results from.